ammadsaleem15/Todo-List/README.md

-## 📋 Ammad - Todo List Web App
+## Ammad - Todo List Web App

-Ammad - Todo List Web App is a cool and easy-to-use task organizer made with HTML, CSS, and JavaScript.
+Todo List Web App is a cool and easy-to-use task organizer made with HTML, CSS, and JavaScript.
 It helps you sort out your daily tasks with a friendly design that works smoothly on any device.
 Whether you're on your computer or your phone, it looks great and works perfectly, making task management a breeze.

-You can check it out: <a href="https://todo-list-ammad.vercel.app/">Ammad - Todo List App</a>.
+You can check it out: <a href="https://todolist-ammad.vercel.app/">Ammad - Todo List Web App</a>.

 ## ✨ Features